MISP/misp-website/content/research-projects.md

 We assume that we can observe replicates of social practices from real to digital environment, and a specific set of practices on sharing platforms such as MISP ("people need to make sense out of it").

-A serie of interviews will be conducted among sharing communities.
+A series of interviews will be conducted among sharing communities.
 We are interested in the comparison between usages of the platform that we observe, in one hand, and what people can tell us about it, in the other hand.

-We assume that both technical observations, as statistics from the platform, and qualitative observations from the interviews can reveal “abnormal” behaviors from participants.
+We use both technical observations, as statistics from the platform, and qualitative observations from the interviews (discourse analysis).

-As a starting point, a list of reasons are included below in the section "Example list".
+As a starting point, we included a list of question related to information sharing addressed to participants "Example list".

 We narrow our questioning about the following points:

-- Common assumed (survey) reasons why organisations are not sharing
+- Common assumed (survey) reasons why organizations are not sharing.
-- Common reasons why organisations are sharing
+- Common reasons why organizations are sharing.

 In order to integrate as much data as possible and to avoid pre-interview categorization, we will perform free interviews.

-In this case, the observer is a participant : an interview is a conversation between two “analysts”.
-The participant and the researcher agree on the meaning of words, they use during the conversation.
-The idea is to note these keywords definitions and update their meaning during the research.

-Keywords here can illustrate or reflect social practices among the community, and help in creating a first set of variables.
-Those initial “variables” can be used to discover reasons (explanations of behaviors) or new parameters (unknown reasons) which can emerge after additional interviews, and can be used as a first set of constants for further analysis.

 #### Example list

-Common reasons why organisations are not sharing (ref.
+Common reasons why organizations are not sharing (ref.
 Goldenberg, I., Soeters, J. and Dean, W.H. eds.,) as an example list:

 - Lack of trust within the community
 - Cultural reason (language)
 - Cultural reason (geopolitical)
-- Prideness (my information is so critical, so I don't share it)
+- Pride (my information is so critical, so I don't share it)
 - Shame on the information owned (cannot share because it's not interesting in their point-of-view)
 - Don't see the benefit of sharing
 - Not used to share information
 - Don't share information in communities (only ad-hoc mode - email/phone/conf call)

-Common reasons why organisations are sharing:
+Common reasons why organizations are sharing:

 - Increasing cohesion (positive effect on the community)
 - Create common approaches (such as: context, data model, predictability)